Leadership can't be taught, but it can be learned

 Leadership training isn't necessarily a bad thing, and those struggling with this side of their role can learn some valuable lessons to get them started.
 However, if they don't intrinsically believe in the benefits of good leadership and acknowledge that expertise alone isn't enough for them and their team to succeed, this information might not be as beneficial.

-Also, if they don't recognize that the human side of management isn't just an “HR thing” but a fundamental responsibility of every manager, then no amount of training or learning will be enough to bridge that gap.
+Also, if they don't recognize that the human side of management isn't just an "HR thing" but a fundamental responsibility of every manager, then no amount of training or learning will be enough to bridge that gap.
+Deloitte's Human Capital Trends research consistently shows that organizations prioritizing the human aspects of leadership significantly outperform those focused solely on technical management skills.

 Therefore, we shouldn't be trying to teach managers a one-size-fits-all approach to leadership.
 Instead, we should focus on the quality of the leader-employee relationship and how it affects organizational outcomes.
 Enhancing these relationships is a task that varies and must be discovered and maintained for each team member individually.